tensorbase/tensorbase/README.md

 TensorBase is written from scratch in the Rust language (system) and C language (runtime kernel).
 Here, you use the most familiar tools to challenge the most difficult problems.
 Comfortable languages and minimized dependencies, from-scratch architecting make it a **highly hackable system**.

-Read the [launch post](https://tensorbase.io/2020/08/04/hello-base.html) to get more about TensorBase's "Who?
+Read [launch post](https://tensorbase.io/2020/08/04/hello-base.html) to get more about TensorBase's "Who?
 Where from?
 Where go?"

-Please **give TensorBase a star** to help the community grown if you like it.
+Please **give TensorBase a star** to help it more grown.

 ## Try TensorBase